Monday, Oct. 7, 2019 (Updated Oct. 13, 2019)

 “We’ve got police officers driving in from” elsewhere, she said.
 “You’ve got people policing strangers.
 It’s not community policing when you’re leaving” at night.

-Friend wants every tool on the table to encourage more housing, including government subsidies and interventions and a loosening of regulations to encourage smaller, attached market-rate housing attainable to the middle class.
+Friend wants every tool on the Postponement of a motion, or a vote to encourage more housing, including government subsidies and interventions and a loosening of regulations to encourage smaller, attached market-rate housing attainable to the middle class.
 She ties land use, housing and transportation together and is in favor of urban infill, especially along transit corridors.

 Boulder has prepared itself well for density: height limits, open space, a good transit backbone, a robust affordable housing program and impact fees at their legal maximum.
 All we’re missing, in her mind, is the density itself.